 These numbers signify the quality of the soy-sauce.
 And quality is determined by the amount of Total Nitrogen (T.N.) in the soy sauce.
 You see, soybeans release more protein (in the form of nitrogen) as they ferment for longer periods of time.
-A higher T.N. indicates higher quality.
-The T.N. ranges from 1.0 to 1.7.
-Anything above 1.5 is premium.
+The TN ranges from 1 – 1.8%, with a higher T.N. indicating higher quality.
+1% is average, 1.3% premium, and 1.5 – 1.8% is super premium.

 Thus, Sempio 701 is one of the highest quality soy-sauce you can buy in Korea.
 But again, it is expensive.
 So most homecooks opt for the slightly cheaper Sempio 501!
 As a result, Sempio 501 is the #1 best-selling soy sauce in Korea.